Tomás Segovia (footballer)

-Tomás Segovia (born 6 de mayo 1995) is an Argentine professional footballer who plays as a forward for Sansinena.
+Tomás Segovia (born 6 May 1995) is an Argentine professional footballer who plays as a forward for Sansinena.

 Career

 Segovia began his career in Chacarita Juniors' ranks.
 He was moved into the team's senior squad midway through the 2017–18 Argentine Primera División campaign, making his professional debut on 27 April 2018 during a loss at home to Temperley.
 That was his sole appearance in 2017–18, though he was an unused substitute on two occasions, as Chacarita Juniors were relegated to Primera B Nacional.